How can I participate?

 How does Paint Fulton (Find Your Color) work?

-- Paint Fulton provides City of Fulton residents with a selection of historic color schemes to use for painting their homes.
+Paint Fulton provides City of Fulton residents with a selection of historic color schemes to use for painting their homes.
 In 2018, ANY HOMEOWNER in the city will be eligible for grant awards that use these historic colors.
-Homeowners can fill out a simple application, and if the project is completed by October 31, 2018, will receive up to $500 reimbursement check.
+Homeowners can fill out a simple application, and if the project is completed by October 31, 2019, will receive up to $500 in matching funds.
 Awardees will have a photo of their home featured on the Fulton Block Builders website and Facebook page.

 I've heard there may be a bonus for houses on corners or very large houses, is that true?